TiagoDaFonseca/hiperspectral-image-watcher/README.md

 # Hiperspectral Image Watcher

 Simple app that monitors a specific folder for hyperspectral data to process.
-This aplication intends to process automatically all hyperspectral data that are present within a specific folder,whose results are meant to be added and presented in PG-PSA platform.
+This aplication intends to process automatically all hyperspectral data that are present within a specific folder,whose results are meant to be added and presented.

 ## The solution